SD1604/Friends-Show-Project/README.md

 # Friends-Show-Project
-A data analysis project on the Friends TV Show using Python and Google Colab.
+A Multi Analysis project on the Friends TV Show using Python and Google Colab.